TeamAustria/writeups/2024-justctf/justPocketTheBase.md

 > Credit to [Profiluefter](https://github.com/profiluefter) and [lavish](https://github.com/lavish) who worked together with me on this challenge.

 Starting off by taking a look at the website before inspecting the provided code. <br/>
-After creating an account we are able to create plants which will be stored in the application and can be accessed via `/view-plant?id=[ID]`.
-We can pass a title and an image to create such an object. <br/>
+After creating an account we are able to create plants with a custom `title` and a custom `image` we provide which will be stored in the application and can be accessed via `/view-plant?id=[ID]`. <br/>
 Custom character-blacklist:  <br/>
 ```js
 let blacklist = [